 The Archeologia Card, or archeology card, is good for seven days from the first use.
 The Archeologia Card includes admission to the Colosseum, Roman Forum, the Palatine Hill, Roman National Museum sites, the Baths of Caracalla, the Villa of the Quintili, and the Tomb of Cecilia Metella on the ancient Appian Way.

 The archeology card can be purchased at the entrance to most of the above sites or from the Rome Visitor Center in Via Parigi 5.
 The card is good for seven days of free admission (one time per site) starting from the date of the first use.
 This card does not include transportation.

 Notoriously, it was the most famous attraction in ancient times, and today, the Roman Colosseum is the top sightseeing spot in Rome.
 The ticket line at the Roman Colosseum can be very long.
 To avoid the wait, you can buy a Roma Pass, Archeologia card or join a tour group of the Colosseum.
 Also, you can buy Colosseum and Roman Forum passes online in U.S. dollars from Viator, and it includes access to Palatine Hill.

 Appia Antica Card

 Four Museum Combination Ticket

 Rome Transportation Passes

+Transportation passes, good for unlimited rides on buses and the metro within Rome, are available for one day, three days, seven days, and one month.
 Passes (and single tickets) can be bought at metro stations, tabacchi, or in some bars.
 Bus tickets and passes cannot be bought on the bus.
 The pass must be validated on the first use.
-Passes (and tickets) must be validated by stamping them in the little machine on the bus or at a machine in the metro station before you enter the metro turnstile.
+Passes (and tickets) must be validated by stamping them in the validation machine on the bus or at a machine in the metro station before you enter the metro turnstile.